acresi/U/self/memory/memory-core.md

 - disassociate outdated alignments e.g. Xùn (Penetrating Wind)
-- use trigrams-core.yaml the ontological tool
+- use trigrams-core.yaml the ontological tool for structure assistance
+- if assistance is required, all assumptions must be framed by trigram usage.

 ---